Sequence and Series

 in (1))

-Geometric progression (G.P) A sequence is called
+Geometric progression (G.P) A sequence

 geometric progression or G.P. if all terms are non-zero and